vamshi4067/vamshidhar.github.io/_posts/2019-11-15-AnimeRecommendation.md

 ---

-# Created a recommendation system using K-Nearest Neighbor and other algorithms where a user can be recommended various shows and genres based on the user rating and user count.
+# Created a recommendation system using K-Nearest Neighbor.

+Recommendation system using K-Nearest Neighbor and other algorithms where a user can be recommended various shows and genres based on the user rating and user count.

 ```python